aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/70-advanced-topics/100-pipelines/4000-build-stage.md

 This imports and creates an instance of the `WorkshopPipelineStage`.
 Later, you might instantiate this stage multiple times (e.g. you want a Production deployment and a separate development/test deployment).

-Then we add that stage to our pipeline (`pipepeline.AddApplicationStage(deploy);`).
-An `ApplicationStage` in a CDK pipeline represents any CDK deployment action.
+Then we add that stage to our pipeline (`pipepeline.AddStage(deploy);`).
+A `Stage` in a CDK pipeline represents a set of one or more CDK Stacks that should be deployed together, to a particular environment.

 ## Commit/Deploy
 Now that we have added the code to deploy our application, all that's left is to commit and push those changes to the repo.